mkishi1221/name_generator_prototype_mk1/README.md

 2. Change the current working directory to the location where you want to clone the create_names repository.
 3. Type `git clone https://github.com/mkishi1221/name_generator_prototype_mk1.git`
 4. Press Enter to create your local clone.
-5. In the "data" folder, provide text files the names will be generated from.
+5. To use sentences as source data, provide text files in the "data" folder and the names will be generated from the keywords in the provided sentences.
+Currently accepts English sentences only.
 (For testing purposes, use the text files provided.)
-6. Run `sh create_names.sh`
+6. To use keywords as source data, provide text files in the "data/keywords" folder and the names will be generated from those keywords.
+(For testing purposes, use the text files provided.)
+7. Run `create_names_from_sentences.sh` to generate names from sentences.
+8. Run `create_names_from_keywords.sh` to generate names from keywords.
-7. Check the results using the "names.tsv" file in the "results" folder.
+9. Check the results using the "names" file in the "results" folder with the current date and time.
+Names generated using sentences will be named "names_sent_date_time.tsv" and names generated using keywords will be named "names_keyw_date_time.tsv"